-SGD Interest Rate Outlook - Suffering from Global Liquidity Squeeze
+SGD Interest Rate Outlook: Suffering from Global Liquidity Squeeze

 Liquidity risk is back again, as reflected in the widening spread between 3-mth US LIBOR and T-bill spread.
 This has resulted in a sharp pull back in interbank lending activities, pushing 3-mth SGD SIBOR up to 2.25% in late Sep 2008 from 1.25% some 4 weeks back.
 While uncertainty surrounding the \$700bn bail-out package has contributed to the sharp move, our view is that global cost of borrowing is likely to remain alleviated in the months ahead, as financial markets continue to grapple with 'which bank will be next'?
-As such, it looks like the 3-mth SGD SIBOR is likely to trade closer to 2.0%.
+As such, it looks like the 3-mth SGD SIBOR is likely to trade closer to 1.5% even if the Fed were to cut by another 50bps before year-end.
 A spike to above 4-5% like the episode during the Asian crisis is unlikely to take place for now.
 Note that there is very little pressure on SGD and other regional currencies, and Singapore's system (in particular) remains ample.